01-edu/public/subjects/java/projects/sharpen-it/README.md

 - Set up credentials to access your repository.

-- Fix and test the build and testing processes for both the back-end and front-end.
+- Fix the provided pipeline to build and test the back-end and front-end

 - Complete and rectify the configuration for deployment.